Sayanta66/Articles/README.md

 * [What's new in Kubernetes v1.25? / In-depth analysis - Civo](https://hackmd.io/MofAUul3RhWyvMon4tzgeg)
 * [All you need to know about Internal Developer Platforms and architecting one with Backstage and Humanitec / Humanitec](https://docs.google.com/document/d/1MnJBgcBwsMaz3YoX77L8flNtWvruZrBifMAXOX8LUM4/edit)
 * [Kubernetes interview questions for beginners / Civo](https://www.civo.com/blog/kubernetes-questions-for-beginners)

+## Upcoming articles:

+* A step-by-step guide: Moving Your Applications to Kubernetes
+* PaaS vs IaaS vs SaaS: Understanding the difference
+* The ultimate guide to Kubernetes security: Best practices and tips
+* Migrating your database to Civo: A developer's guide
+* Integrating Weavy with a simple application
+* Laundry list of AI Coding Copilots

 [Drop me a line](https://www.linkedin.com/in/sayanta-banerjee/) to catch up with me, if you want me to write for your organization or publication.